Trekking during the Blitz: Motivations

 Prior to and during the Blitz the British Government believed that large-scale trekking was an indicator of falling civilian morale.
 For instance, the Ministry of Information judged in April 1941 that trekkers formed part of segment of the population with "weaker mental-make up than the rest" and were "potentially neurotic".
 As a result, the government was alarmed by the large number of trekkers in 1941.
 Herbert Morrison, the Home Secretary, was concerned that the Germans might take advantage of the situation.

 Research undertaken by the Ministry of Home Security found that trekking was generally not associated with a fall in morale.
 By far the most important factor motivating trekking was a desire to sleep, with many civilians finding it was impossible to do so while awaiting a possible air attack or enduring a raid.
 Due to the lack of air raid shelters in provincial cities, it was necessary to leave them to be guaranteed a good night's sleep; in comparison, many Londoners were able to sleep in public air raid shelters and Underground stations.
 The research also found that a fear of death or injury from bombs led to trekking.
 The official history judges that, as a result, trekking was one of the ways civilians adapted to the demands of the war.

 Writing in 2002, the historian Robert Mackay noted that trekking was mainly undertaken as it allowed workers to retain their jobs and householders to supervise their semi-abandoned homes.
 Many trekkers were resentful of the government for failing to protect them.
 He also stated that "the whole idea of using trekking as a bell-wether of civilian morale looks absurd".
 In contrast, the historian Brian Barton judged in 1997 that the trekking from Belfast was linked to a collapse in morale in the city, as well as a fear of being killed or wounded.
-Recent research has supported the official history's conclusions, and found that trekking was a rational response by civilians to the conditions they faced.
+Mark Clapson has supported the official history's conclusions, and found that trekking was a rational response by civilians to the conditions they faced.